Coronado National Memorial: Exploring a Lesser-Known Arizona Gem

 Booking.com

-If you are looking to expand your bucket list completion of U.S. National Parks, don’t forget to add the Coronado National Memorial to it.
-This is a great place to appreciate the Arizona landscape and all of its plants and wildlife.
+If you want to expand your bucket list completion of U.S. National Parks, don’t forget to add the Coronado National Memorial.
+This is a great place to appreciate the Arizona landscape, plants, and wildlife.
 And if you are a hiker, this is the perfect place to hike.
-Although I would avoid the afternoons in the summer.
+However, I would avoid the afternoons in the summer.
 Way too hot!
 For a lesser-known and less-frequented national park, Coronado National Memorial is a perfect place for you to enjoy nature and social distance.
-If you do go, go ahead and share your photos in the comments.
+If you do go, share your photos in the comments.
 I would love to see what you capture.

 If You Enjoyed This Coronado National Memorial Post, Sign Up To Receive Posts By Email or…